VictorOlea/vue-bento-app/src/docs/commit-log.md

 ---

+## feat(app): update project description and add favicon

+- Updated the project description in `App.vue` to better reflect the app's purpose.
+- Added a favicon to `index.html` for improved branding and browser tab visibility.

+---

 ## style(css): fix bullet point visibility in section-content list

 Adjusted list styling in section-content to ensure bullet points remain visible.